Mount Pisgah, Polk County, Oregon AVA: Climate

 According to the petition, temperatures within Mount Pisgah, Polk County, Oregon AVA are cooler than the regions to the east and north-northeast, with average annual growing degree day 1 (GDD) accumulation of 2,543 GDDs.
-The average annual GDD accumulations favor the production of grape varietals such Pinot noir, Pinot gris, and Chardonnay, which are the most commonly grown grape varietals in the AVA.
+The average annual GDD accumulations favor the production of grape varietals such as Pinot noir, Pinot gris, and Chardonnay, which are the most commonly grown grape varietals in the AVA.
 In comparison, GDD accumulations in the city of Salem, approximately 18 mi east of the AVA, averaged 2,903 GDDs, and the town of McMinnville, 23 mi to the north-northeast of the AVA, averaged 2661 GDDs.
 The AVA also has lower average wind speeds than the regions to the east and north-northeast.
 The average wind speed within Mount Pisgah, Polk County, Oregon AVA is 2.3 mph, while winds in the city of Salem average 6.1 mph, and winds in the town of McMinnville average 5.2 mph.
 According to the petition, high winds can break new grapevine shoots and desiccate grapes.
+The USDA plant hardiness zone is 8b.